Esri/arcgis-appstudio-samples/README.md

 # arcgis-appstudio-samples

-Collection of sample apps organized into its own folders to be used with AppStudio for ArcGIS Desktop.
+Collection of sample apps organized into its own folders to be used with ArcGIS AppStudio Desktop.
 Explore each folder to learn more about the sample app.

 _If you find any issues either submit a post on geonet or log a support case or even better fix it and submit a pull request_